General Election – Tuesday, November 6th

 You can register to vote online or download a registration form.
 Not sure if you’re registered?
 You can double check.

-Your voter registration form must be received by the auditor no later than 5pm on Friday, May 25 for the Primary.
+Your voter registration form must be received by the auditor no later than 5pm on Saturday, October 27th.

 Voting on Election day